Convict Lake is one of the lakes near Mammoth Lakes

 Where Is Mammoth Lakes?

 Mammoth Lakes is in the Northern California area known as the Eastern Sierras and nestled at the base of Mammoth Mountain.
-You will often hear of the town referred to interchangeably as Mammoth, Mammoth Mountain, Mammoth Lakes, and Mammoth Village.

 Usually just saying “Mammoth” is fine.
 Mammoth Lakes is the main town and the Village is next to it where you can access the ski lifts.